MaggieLi1111/Assignment3-C-/README.md

-6. Make sure to create appropriate /interfaces/ such as ICourseService, IStudentService, IInstructorService, IDepartmentService, IPersonService, IPersonService (should have person specific methods).
-IStudentService, IInstructorService should inherit from IPersonService.
-Person
-Calculate Age of the Person
-Calculate the Salary of the person, Use decimal for salary Salary cannot be negative number
-Can have multiple Addresses, should have method to get addresses Instructor
-Belongs to one Department and he can be Head of the Department Instructor will have added bonus salary based on his experience, calculate his years of experience based on Join Date
-Student
-Can take multiple courses
-Calculate student GPA based on grades for courses
-Each course will have grade from A to F
-Course
-Will have list of enrolled students
-Department
-Will have one Instructor as head
-Will have Budget for school year (start and end Date Time) Will offer list of courses

-Make sure to create appropriate /interfaces/ such as ICourseService, IStudentService, IInstructorService, IDepartmentService,IPersonService, IPersonService (should have person specific methods).
+6. Make sure to create appropriate /interfaces/ such as ICourseService, IStudentService, IInstructorService, IDepartmentService,IPersonService, IPersonService (should have person specific methods).
 IStudentService, IInstructorService should inherit from IPersonService.

             Person